Skip to Main Content

 Scrivener-like features found in other software

-• Write alongside an outline and move chapters/sections around with Microsoft Word's Table of Contents (or Google docs Table of Contents) which also has the benefit of creating an accessible document
+Write with an outline visible at all times and move chapters/sections around with Microsoft Word's Navigation Pane (or Google docs Table of Contents) which also has the benefit of creating an accessible document

 Alternatives to Scrivener